-She studied with Dr. Wallace Halladay during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, and during her Master’s in Performance.
+She studied at the University of Toronto during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, as well as during her Master’s in Performance.
 During her undergraduate studies, she was a recipient of the David and Marcia Beach Summer Study Award and studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal.

 As of June, 2018.